 - Large can French’s Fried Onions

-- 16 oz box Penne Pasta
+- 16-ounce box Penne Pasta

-Brown the ground beef and combine it with the tomato sauce, picante sauce, and 1/2 cup of water.
-Add pasta, 3/4 of the onions, and 3/4 of the cheese; mix well.
+- Add pasta, 1/2 of the fried onions, and 3/4 of the cheese; mix well.

 - Serve with a salad and enjoy!